PP-Module for Software-Defined Networking Controllers

 [USE CASE 2] Virtual Device

 The TOE is a virtual machine that provides SDN controller functionality.
-The TOE boundary is either limited to the virtual machine or includes the hypervisor and underlying physical hardware, depending on whether or not the hypervisor may include virtual machines that are not part of the SDN controller.
+The TOE boundary is either limited to the virtual machine or includes the hypervisor and underlying physical hardware, depending on whether or not the hypervisor may include virtual machines that are not part of the SDN controller or if the hypervisor itself includes functionality necessary for the TOE to implement the required security functionality.
+As with the physical device use case above, the TOE boundary for a virtual device must include an entire virtual machine and not just a collection of applications or services running on an environmental operating system.

 [USE CASE 3] Cluster (stand-alone or virtual)

-Regardless of whether the TOE is physical, virtual, or both, it includes multiple distinct instances that are combined into a distributed cluster.
+Regardless of whether the TOE is physical, virtual, or both, it may include multiple distinct instances (i.e., multiple connected physical appliances or VMs) that are combined into a distributed cluster.

 2 Conformance Claims